Party leaders wish Scotland team and Tartan Army luck at Euro 2024

 “It’s so exciting for fans across Scotland and the hundreds of thousands making the trip to Germany.

-“So, to the team, to Steve Clark and to the whole Tartan Army- you’ve got this, make us proud, good luck lads.”
+“So, to the team, to Steve Clarke and to the whole Tartan Army – you’ve got this, make us proud, good luck lads.”

+Scottish Greens co-leader Lorna Slater said: “Scotland have really gone from strength to strength over the last few years – getting to Germany, beating Spain along the way, Steve Clarke and all the players have done an amazing job.

+“The team’s already done Scotland proud, and we’re all right behind you.”

 Their comments came after Mr Swinney said Scotland returning to the European Union as an independent country would be the “next best thing” to the team getting to the final of Euro 2024.